BarRaiser

 • Share the audit results on the HR portal.

-• Include the date of the most recent bias audit and summary of results.
+• Include the date of the most recent bias audit and a summary of the results.

 • Provide clear explanations of the audit findings.